Online Grade 8 Social Studies Help

 Unsure how StudyPug works?
 Need help with setting up?
 Check our frequently asked questions or contact us for help.

-Yes — sign up free for sample Grade 8 Social Studies lessons.
-Subscribe when you're ready, with a 30-day money-back guarantee.
+Yes — sign up free to access sample Grade 8 Social Studies lessons and practice.
+Subscribe when you're ready, backed by a 30-day money-back guarantee.

 How much does it cost?

-Plans start with one low monthly payment, with annual options for the best value.
-One plan covers up to 5 children and all subjects.
-30-day money-back guarantee.
+Plans start at one low monthly payment, with annual options for the best value.
+One plan covers up to 5 children and all subjects, with a 30-day money-back guarantee.

 What's included in the subscription?

-Full access to step-by-step video lessons, diagnostic assessments, adaptive practice, Photo Search, and parent progress reports for Grade 8 Social Studies.
+Full access to certified-teacher video lessons, diagnostic assessments, adaptive practice, Photo Search, and parent progress reports for Grade 8 Social Studies.